go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 ## Managing Deployments With Environment Variables

-In addition to the environment variables above, any settings in `app.ini` can be set or overridden with an environment variable of the form: `GITEA__SECTION_NAME__KEY_NAME`.
+In addition to the environment variables above, any settings in `app.ini` can be set or overridden with an environment variable of the form: `GITEA__section_name__KEY_NAME`.
 These settings are applied each time the docker container starts.
 Full information [here](https://github.com/go-gitea/gitea/tree/master/contrib/environment-to-ini).

 These environment variables can be passed to the docker container in `docker-compose.yml`.
 The following example will enable an smtp mail server if the required env variables `GITEA__mailer__FROM`, `GITEA__mailer__HOST`, `GITEA__mailer__PASSWD` are set on the host or in a `.env` file in the same directory as `docker-compose.yml`: